lemonheroine/lemonheroine.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently an <b>Associate Professor in Software Engineering</b> at <b>Nanjing University of Science and Technology (NJUST)</b>.
 My research focuses on <b>software architecture, software maintenance and evolution, and their interplay with artificial intelligence (e.g., large language models)</b>.
-I have published around 20 papers in leading international venues such as <b>TSE, JSS, IST, and ICSE</b>, and I was honored with an <b>ACM SIGSOFT Distinguished Paper Award 🏆</b>.
+I have published around 20 papers in leading international venues such as <b>TSE, ICSE, ASE, JSS, and IST</b>, and I was honored with an <b>ACM SIGSOFT Distinguished Paper Award 🏆</b>.

 Before joining NJUST, I completed my Ph.D. at <b>Nanjing University</b> under the supervision of <a href="https://softeng.nju.edu.cn/faculty/HeZhang/index.html">Prof. He (Jason) Zhang</a>.
 I also spent time as a visiting researcher at <b>Groningen University</b>, founded by the <b>China Scholarship Council (CSC)</b>, where I worked with <a href="https://www.cs.rug.nl/~paris/">Prof. Paris Avgeriou</a> and <a href="https://scholar.google.com.hk/citations?user=b4SXLNEAAAAJ&hl=zh-CN">Prof. Daniel Feitosa (Groningen University)</a>.